Purposeof a new idea about income

 which includes all incomes in a year added together;

-From the first two parameters, we can define the taxable amount A as the difference between gross and minimum incomes:
+From the first two parameters, we can define the taxable amount T as the difference between gross and tax deduction:

 In the case the gross income is above the guaranteed minimum, the taxable amount is transformed by the natural logarithm.
-The three tenths threshold T is the scale factor, which first divides A and then multiplies the result of the logarithm.
+The scale factor S first divides T and then multiplies the result of the logarithm.

-The three tenths threshold T and the guaranteed minimum income M shall be accurately set to keep an appropriate tax revenue and positively affect the lower income classes.
-They can be adjusted to keep the budget in line, lowering T when the State needs more revenue, which affects higher incomes above all.
+The scale factor S and the no tax area N shall be accurately set to keep an appropriate tax revenue and positively affect the lower income classes.
+They can be adjusted to keep the budget in line, lowering S when the State needs more revenue, which affects higher incomes above all.